rajprasanth27k/M2-EmbSys/Project/2_Architecture/README.md

 ## Sensor:
   * Soil sensor: It shall be sensing the level of the water in fails to avoid the dry field prevention.
-  * Temperature sensor: It used to detect the fire occurs in fields or Rain detected in field.
+  * Temperature sensor: It used to detect the fire occurs in fields or Rainfall detected in field.
   * LDR sensor: It is used to sense the Day / Night Status.

 ## Actuator: